JahnStar/Hey-Chat-VBS/README.md

     2. API key
     3. API model name
     4. API temperature value
+    5. TTS voice index (default: disabled "-")
-    5. Enter your prompt starting from this line and in the subsequent lines.
+    6. Enter your prompt starting from this line and in the subsequent lines.

 ## Usage